 a.
 If yes, which course?

 Most of the content of this course will be from the current version of BIO 5152 Biotechniques I and some of the content will be from the original BIO 5154 Biotechniques II.
-The content of these two sequential courses is being reorganized..
+The content of these two sequential courses is being reorganized.l.

 15. Does this course affect another program?
 No